-Staci Lowman is an associate in the firm's Business Law section.
+Staci Lowman is a shareholder in the firm's Business Law section.
 Her practice primarily focuses on various aspects of real estate law, including the acquisition and disposition of commercial office buildings, industrial sites, storage facilities and raw land for commercial and residential development.
 She has negotiated and drafted retail, office, and industrial leases for both landlord and tenant clients, and has advised clients regarding easements, leases, and other agreements in connection with alternative energy projects, including solar and wind energy projects.
 Ms. Lowman also has experience handling property development, management, and construction-related agreements.
 In addition to her varied real estate practice, Ms. Lowman dedicates time to pro bono clients, and has represented clients in connection with property tax matters, negotiation of loan documents, and the formation of nonprofit corporations.

 Prior to joining Liskow & Lewis, Ms. Lowman practiced real estate law with a Houston law firm.
 She is a 2006 graduate of Tulane University Law School, where she received her Juris Doctorate, magna cum laude, and was selected to the Order of the Coif.
 At Tulane, Ms. Lowman was a member of the Tulane Law Review.
 She received her Bachelor of Arts in Political Science, with honors and highest distinction, from the University of Iowa in 2003.
 Ms. Lowman is a member of the State Bar of Texas, the Houston Bar Association, and the Houston Young Lawyers Association.